cgeneske/CyberArkEPMLCDLifecycle/README.md

 A successful script execution will return with code `"0"` which will show in Task Scheduler's last run result as `"The operation has completed successfully (0x0)"`.
 Any unexpected failure of the script, will return with a code of `"-1"`

 >**NOTE:** There will not be any interactive console output when running this utility from a Scheduled Task.
-Instead, each execution will create and populate a log file under a solution-created `"Logs"` subfolder, which will be located in the same directory that contains the solution's script file.
-Refer to these log files for more details pertaining to the task's execution and any relative success or failure.
+Instead, each execution will create and populate a log file under a solution-created `"Logs"` subfolder, which will be in the same directory that contains the solution's script file.
+It is important that you ensure the executing context of this Scheduled Task has the needed NTFS permissions for this log file to be created!
+You should refer to these log files for more details pertaining to the task's execution and any relative success or failure.

 Screenshot examples of how this task might be setup, when run under a traditional service account named here as "svc.cybr.lifecycle" can be seen below: